 Learn about trail etiquette on our Sharing the Trails page.

-Class 1 and Class 2 electric-assist bicycles can operate on a shared-use path (e.g. sidewalk or bike trail) or any part of a highway designated for the use of bicycles.
+Class 1 and Class 2 electric-assist bicycles can operate on a shared-use regional trail path (Centennial Regional Trail, Interurban Regional Trail, and Whitehorse Regional Trail or any part of a highway designated for the use of bicycles.
 E-Bikes are classified as follows:

-Additional information on E-bikes can be found HERE
+Additional information on E-bikes can be found online.